 Perhaps my most sustained effort to date to point to the living Reality that IS Christ-in-you– and to do so in conjunction with a close reading of scripture —is found in this essay: The Divine Presence ‘I Am’ (Summer 2013 — download 2019 revision here).
 About the time that essay was published, it was suggested to me by a number of people, in a variety contexts, that this is gnosticism.

-Since the Summer of 2012, I have attempted to articulate a unitive (or nondual) Christian vision which sidesteps questions about the veracity of the Judeo-Christian scriptures insofar as they are alleged by some NOT just to be inspired or to contain profound spiritual wisdom, but also to be a collection of substantially accurate historical narratives which happen to include miraculous knowledge about nature and eschatology, as well–knowledge that is thought to have a bearing not only on our spiritual life, but also on more practical questions as to whether or not we are to accept established science (with regard to evolution, for example) OR how we should expect the future of the world to unfold politically (as we endeavor to stay on the right side of history, under God).
+Since the Summer of 2012, I have attempted to articulate a unitive (or nondual) Christian vision which sidesteps questions about the veracity of the Judeo-Christian scriptures insofar as they are alleged by some NOT just to be inspired or to contain profound spiritual wisdom, but also to be a collection of incredibly accurate historical narratives which also happen to include miraculous knowledge about nature and eschatology, as well–knowledge that is thought to have a bearing not only on our spiritual life, but also on more practical questions as to whether or not we are to accept established science (with regard to cosmology and biology, for example) OR how we should expect the future of the world to unfold politically (as we endeavor to stay on the right side of history, under God).